ThinkPad: Use in space

-The ThinkPad 750 flew aboard the Space Shuttle Endeavour during a mission to repair the Hubble Space Telescope on 2 December 1993, running a NASA test program which checked if radiation in the space environment caused memory anomalies or other unexpected problems.
+The ThinkPad 750 flew aboard the Space Shuttle Endeavour during a mission to repair the Hubble Space Telescope on 2 December 1993, running a NASA test program that checked if radiation in the space environment caused memory anomalies or other unexpected problems.
 ThinkPads were also used in conjunction with a joystick for the Portable In-Flight Landing Operations Trainer (PILOT).

 ThinkPads have also been used on space stations.
 At least three ThinkPad 750C were left in the Spektr module of Mir when it depressurized, and the 755C and 760ED were used as part of the Shuttle–Mir Program, the 760ED without modifications.
 Additionally, for several decades ThinkPads were the only laptops certified for use on the International Space Station.

 ThinkPads used aboard the space shuttle and International Space Station feature safety and operational improvements for the environment they must operate in.
-Modifications include Velcro tape to attach to surfaces, upgrades to the CPU and video card cooling fans to accommodate for microgravity (in which warmer air does not rise) and lower density of the cabin air, and an adapter for the station's 28 volt DC power.
+Modifications include Velcro tape to attach to surfaces, upgrades to the CPU and video card cooling fans to accommodate for microgravity (in which warmer air does not rise) and lower density of the cabin air, and an adapter for the station's 28-volt DC power.

 Throughout 2006, a ThinkPad A31p was being used in the Service Module Central Post of the International Space Station and seven ThinkPad A31p laptops were in service in orbit aboard the International Space Station.
 As of 2010, the Space Station was equipped with ThinkPad A31 computers and 32 ThinkPad T61p laptops.
 All laptops aboard the ISS are connected to the station's LAN via Wi-Fi and are connected to the ground at 3 Mbit/s up and 10 Mbit/s down, comparable to home DSL connection speeds.

 Since a new contract with HP in 2016 provided a small number of modified ZBook laptops for ISS use, ThinkPads are no longer the only laptops flown on the ISS but are the predominant laptop present there.

 Popularity

-The brand has obtained a cult following amongst computer enthusiasts since its inception.
-There are large communities on the Internet dedicated to the line where people have discussions about it, share photos and videos of their own ThinkPads, etc. Older ThinkPad models remain popular among enthusiasts and collectors, who still see them as durable, highly usable machines, despite no longer being modern.
+The brand has developed a cult following amongst computer enthusiasts since its inception.
+There are large communities on the Internet dedicated to discussing the line, sharing photos and videos of their own ThinkPads, etc. Older ThinkPad models remain popular among enthusiasts and collectors, who still see them as durable, highly usable machines despite their age and technology.
+They are also popular with modders due to older ThinkPad models having easy access to their internals, with most parts such as the RAM, SSD, and WWAN not being soldered into the computer.
+Some ThinkPads, such as the X220 and T440p, are notable for being able to run coreboot.

 Aftermarket parts have been developed for some models, such as the X60 and X200, for which custom motherboards with more modern processors have been created.

-In January 2015, Lenovo celebrated one hundred million ThinkPads being sold.
+In January 2015, Lenovo celebrated selling its one hundred millionth ThinkPad.